top of page

 To find out more about how to develop a Parish Nature Recovery Plan to boost nature locally for the benefit of both your community and wildlife, contact Sophie van den Bergh, the Project Officer for Building the Links for Rockingham Forest, by email - sophie@neneriverstrust.org or by phone - 07858-678186.

-Sophie will be able to tell you more about Parish Nature Recovery Plans and the upcoming launch and workshops that the Project will be running this Spring and Summer, to support your parish/area.
+Sophie will be able to tell you more about Parish Nature Recovery Plans and the workshops that the Project is running this summer and autumn, in order to support your parish/area.

 speech_bubbles_3.jpg